SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 offered by MOTHUR is also well explained.
 I encourage the authors to define what “high quality OTUs” and “low quality OTUs” means and how they are assessed early on in the introduction.**

+Thank you for your feedback!

+We added a sentence in the introduction to clarify the meaning of quality (L54-57), and provided additional details of the MCC score under the description of the OptiFit algorithm (L111-113 and L117-118).

 ## Reviewer #3 (Comments for the Author):